 \subsection{Set-valued approximation}

-In this section, we first introduce a set of set-valued notations from \cite{cardaliaguet1999set} to discretize system \eqref{eq: observation model} in the time and state spaces.
+In this section, we first introduce a collection of set-valued notations from \cite{cardaliaguet1999set} to discretize system \eqref{eq: observation model} in the time and state spaces.
 Lemma \ref{lmm: phi in G} shows that the set-valued discretization is a good approximation of the continuous system \eqref{eq: observation model}.
-Then we discuss other properties in the discrete space.
+Subsequently, we discuss additional properties in the discretized space.